Coming in or staying home, Seattle workers agree pre-COVID office is gone

 To return-to-office skeptics, of course, the office looks much less inviting.

-Some voiced specific material or physical concerns, such as fear of catching COVID in the office or on public transit.
+Some voiced specific material or physical concerns, such as fear of catching the coronavirus in the office or on public transit.

 “People on my team are not OK with going in, given that COVID is still going around,” said an engineer at Amazon Web Services.
 They said their team was expected to return to the office two to three days a week starting this fall.